SoftwareQuTech/NetSquid-SnippetTemplate/README.md

 This repository provides a template for creating [NetSquid snippets](https://netsquid.org/snippets).
 For instructions of how to create a snippet package using this template see the [HOWTO file](HOWTO-SnippetTemplate.md).

-**TODO:** remove the above notice and change the title to your snippet's name.
+**TEMPLATE:** remove the above notice and change the title to your snippet's name.

 Description
 -----------

 This is a user contributed _snippet_ for the [NetSquid quantum network simulator](https://netsquid.org).

-**TODO**: briefly describe what your snippet package does.
+**TEMPLATE**: briefly describe what your snippet package does.

 Installation
 ------------